Art (Fine Art)

 Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 5/4, including English Language and Mathematics at grade 5/4 or above.
 Or eight GCSEs at a minimum of grade 5.

-Fine Art is created for purely aesthetic expression, communication, or contemplation.
-It is about challenging the mundane; it is about rising above the banality of everyday life and opening our eyes to a whole new visual language, a whole new way of seeing.
+Fine Art is not created for purely aesthetic expression, communication or contemplation.
+It is about challenging the mundane; it is about rising above the banality of everyday life and opening your eyes to a whole new visual language, a whole new way of seeing.
 It’s emotive, a powerful tool that allows the artist to explore specific feelings of joy, sorrow, angst, outrage, tranquillity, pleasure, pain and exhilaration.
 This course requires commitment, passion and intellect with a fundamental ability to inspire and a desire to alter and challenge perception.
-It is a discipline that requires highly developed techniques and skills, which leads to the development of distinctively personal and recognisable practice and style.
-You must be able to draw confidently and creatively in order to complete this course successfully.
-You will develop your skills using pencil on paper to accurately render still lives, the human form, architecture and natural form.
-Once you have explored your topic through closely observed drawing you will then explore a wide range of traditional and digital media, materials, processes and techniques.
+It is a discipline that requires highly developed techniques and skills which leads to the development of distinctively personal and recognisable practice and style.
+You must be able to work confidently and creatively in a wide range of media in order to complete this course successfully.
+You will develop your skills from drawing to video making, using a topic that inspires you.
+You will be asked to experiment with different media and then refine your skills to showcase your ability and understanding.

-You will be actively encouraged to experiment with media and materials; to embrace your work whilst reflecting upon your process, application and progress.
+You will be actively encouraged to experiment with media and materials to embrace your work whilst reflecting upon your process, application and progress.
 Fine Art practise fuels and stretches creativity however, these practical skills are hugely enhanced by contextual awareness and understanding.
 This understanding of how specific artists and artworks effect, challenge or reflect upon the human condition and our global society fundamentally underpins your creative practise.
-You will learn how to set out and make the most exquisite visual statements you are capable of creating, while exploring, exploiting and experimenting with a vast array of media and materials.
+You will learn how to set out and make the most exquisite visual statements you can create, while exploring, exploiting and experimenting with a vast array of media and materials.

-Component one: Personal Investigation (60% of the final grade) throughout Year one and into December of Year two.
+Component one: Personal Investigation (60% of the final grade) throughout the first year and into December of the second year.

-Component two: Externally set assignment (40% of final grade) runs from February to May of your second-year.
+Component two: Externally set assignment (40% of final grade) runs from February to May of the second year.

 Both components are internally assessed and externally moderated.
 You will also present a portfolio and an exhibition of your work covering both components which is internally assessed and externally moderated.